doraeminemon/youtube-social-remix/README.md

 ### Usage
 - Test the app by visiting `localhost:3000` on local
 - Login using the seeded account or registering a new one.
-- Running the test suite by running `npm run test`

 ### Testing